Directions & Parking

+Limited taxi cabs are available in Ann Arbor.
+It’s best to call ahead as they often are not available on streetcorners.
 Cabs can get you around Ann Arbor, but keep in mind that we are not a big city where you can hail a taxi at every corner.
-It is best to call ahead in order to make sure that you arrive at your destination on time.

 - Amazing Blue Taxi